lopugit/growtimeapi/README.md

-# alopuapi
+# growtimeapi
-the node.js server side code for the Alopu marketplace/forum
+the node.js server side code for the GrowTime marketplace/forum